[Skip to Content]

 Rating: Good (3)

-• Its activities provide some opportunities for access and engagement for audiences and/or participants.
+• Its activities provide (or help artists/arts organizations to provide) some opportunities for access and engagement for audiences and/or participants through community-engaged or audience development programs.

 Rating: Below Average (2)

-• Its activities provide limited opportunities for access and engagement for audiences and/or participants.
+• Its activities rarely provide (or rarely help artists/arts organizations to provide) opportunities for meaningful access and engagement for audiences and/or participants through community-engaged or audience development programs.

 Rating: Serious Concerns (1)